Stije/SevereMalariaAnalysis/LegacyAnalysis.md

 ## Model failed to converge with max|grad| = 0.00101495 (tol = 0.001, component 1)
 ```

-Now let's make counterfactual predictions of anaemia on death for the patients in the database.
+Now let's make counterfactual retrodictions of anaemia on death for the patients in the database.

 ```r